 Find out more about our RDEC services for large companies.

 There are occasions when a company that would otherwise qualify for the SME scheme must make a claim under the RDEC scheme for all, or part, of its R&D expenditure.
 This can occur where you have received certain types of grant funding or you carry out R&D as a subcontractor.

-To ensure your R&D work is properly claimed for, and the benefit of your R&D tax credit is maximised, expert advice is recommended.
+To ensure your R&D work is properly claimed for, expert advice is recommended.
 At ForrestBrown, our team of chartered tax advisers, sector specialists, lawyers and former HMRC inspectors will ensure that your claim is made correctly and its value is optimised.

 Have a question for our team?